volar-is/volaris-gui/README.md

 Volaris GUI is a sub-project of [Volaris](https://github.com/volar-is/volaris), find out more info about Volaris and it's encryption methods there.

+THIS IS IN DEVELOPEMENT, IT IS GOING TO BE SLOW.

 ## Features

 - **File Encryption & Decryption**: Easily encrypt or decrypt files with just a few clicks.